 Panic attacks can be both terrifying and exhausting for the sufferer and at times they can come about unexpectedly.
 The attacks can recur periodically and lead to problems with functioning in everyday situations.
 Some may worry that they can’t be in certain situations without experiencing a panic attack.

 Even though it can be challenging to cope with panic attacks there are many different strategies and tools that people can use to prevent or get safely through a panic attack without it escalating.
 The use of medication and relaxation techniques can help people who struggle with panic attacks to feel more comfortable in triggering situations.
-Learning more about panic attacks & drug and alcohol treatment and how to handle them can make it easier to manage this illness in the long term.
+Learning more about panic attacks & alcohol detox treatment and how to handle them can make it easier to manage this illness in the long term.

 What Happens During a Panic Attack